jsdoc/jsdoc/plugins/README.md

 #### Event: jsDocCommentFound

 This is fired whenever a jsdoc comment is found.
-It may or may not be associate with any code.
+It may or may not be associated with any code.
 You might use this to modify the contents of a comment before it is processed.